-The threshold for compulsory intervention that was determined appropriate for deer was not calculated from modeled and observed estimates of adult female survival.
-Rather, It was calculated as the lowest value of CWD prevalence that CPW can manage to minimize adult female mortality.
-This threshold is 5% prevalence for adult male deer (>2 years) at the scale of individual herds (DAUs).
+The threshold for compulsory intervention that was determined appropriate for deer was not calculated from modeled and observed estimates of adult female survival, but the lowest value of CWD prevalence that CPW believes is possible to manage to minimize adult female mortality.
+This threshold is 5% prevalence for adult male deer at the scale of individual herds.